ToonMares/fetchdog/README.md

 ### Monitor Channels

-You can specify the channel IDs of the YouTube channels you want to monitor.
+You can specify the channel ID of the YouTube channel you want to monitor.

 ### Automatic Downloads